Deathmax/deathmax.github.io/_posts/2015-06-08-brave-frontier-update-notes.md

 Will be released once maintanence is over!
 Check the server status on the sidebar over at [/r/bravefrontier](//reddit.com/r/bravefrontier) to find out when server maintanence is over.

+All the evo mat dungeons are open for a week, so take advantage of the vortex 1/2 energy event while you still can.

 **Evo mats**: Mecha God, Miracle Totem, Elemental Totem, Elemental Pot, Legend Stone

 <!--more-->